tagliateo/tagliateo/README.md

 Full-Stack Dev
 --------------

 Experience includes Ruby on Rails, JavaScript, Python3, React, SAP UI5 Fiori, Big Data frameworks such as PySpark and Apache Spark using Scala and Java (it’s in 6 billion devices).
 I’m a proud bootcamp grad and former public school teacher.
+I don't commit often because I'm working with a private company using their systems.

 *   🌍  I'm based in Austin, TX
 *   ✉️  You can contact me at [teodoro.garcia1@pm.me](mailto:teodoro.garcia1@pm.me)